PM Calls For Concerted Efforts To Eliminate Hepatitis C From Pakistan - UrduPoint

 Member Task Force of PM's Hepatitis C Elimination Programme, Dr Saeed Akhtar informed that Rs 68 billion were committed for the programme which will be completed in two phases.

-He said under the pilot project, 14000 people were screened in just 10 days and the overall1.7 million population of Gilgit Baltistan will be screened soon.

-Information Minister Attaullah Tarar and Minister of State for Health Dr Mukhtar Bharath were also present on the occasion.
+Information Minister Attaullah Tarar and Minister of State Dr. Malik Mukhtar Ahmad Bharath were also present on the occasion.

 Recent Stories